Rudxain/Samsung-rants/index.md

 ### Cache is calculated twice

-Speaking of app data, if you go to Settings -> Apps, and clear the cache of any app, you'll notice that "Data" ia decremented.
+Speaking of app data, if you go to Settings -> Apps, and clear the cache of any app, you'll notice that "Data" is decremented.
 This is technically true, because cache is kinda part of data.
 This wouldn't be a bug, if it wasn't for the fact that **"Total" is the sum of code, data, and cache.** This means "Total" is adding "Cache" twice!

 I had to make an Automate-flow to check the ACTUAL size of installed apps, because of this bug.

+**This bug still exists since Android 5**

 ### Blue Light Filter